 In 2010 he received the City of Barcelona Award and the National Film Culture Award for his video installation, film and book A través del Carmel (The shifting city) – an intimate portrait of the eponymous Barcelona neighbourhood, shot in a single 90-minute sequence shot.

 In 2020 he released We were not born refugees, a documentary about the lives of eight refugees in Barcelona.
-In the same year he shot The Magic Mountain, a documentary about the effects of globalisation in a village in northern Italy.
+In the same year he shot The Magic Mountain, a documentary and video installation about the effects of globalisation in a village in northern Italy.

 He has carried out an intense work as a composer and performer of contemporary music.